sasoripathos/GoBang/README.md

 For the code, I wrote the Logic Part.
 Ende Jin wrote the Display Part.

+Here is a link for a video presentation: https://www.youtube.com/watch?v=KyxZJT9iJOU

 This repository is only used to display the final result.
 The original repository used during the development is: https://bitbucket.org/DKXXXL/fivesons

 Feel free to play with it if you have the hardware.
 If you are a student in university (especially UofT students), please don't try to use this project in or as your own project without the professor's permission.